Sawtell, New South Wales: Beaches

-Sawtell beach extends north from Sawtell Headland and the sheltered Sailors Bay swimming area to Murray's beach.
-The beach is patrolled by the local Surf Lifesavers who run Sawtell Surf Club half way along the beach.
-Due to the dunes there are no true beach front properties on Sawtell Beach.
+Murrays beach, also known as Sawtell Beach North, extends north from Sawtell beach to Boambee Head.
+Annually between September to April, Sawtell beach is patrolled by the local Surf Lifesavers who run Sawtell Surf Club half way along the beach.
+Due to the dunes, there are no true beach front properties on Sawtell Beach.
 Some properties look over Bonville Creek and some over Murray's Beach.
 The beach has singing sand when walked on in dry conditions.

 Sports and events

 Sawtell has numerous sporting clubs and facilities.
 The Sawtell Panthers junior and senior Rugby League clubs play out of Rex Hardaker Oval, Toormina – along with Coffs Rugby, and the pigeon racing club.
 The Sawtell Scorpions are the local soccer club, based at Toormina Oval.
 The Sawtell Saints are the Australian Rules Football club, based at Richardson Park along with the Sawtell Cricket Club.

 Sawtell also has a number of recreation sporting clubs, most notably, Sawtell Golf Club, Sawtell Bowling Club, Sawtell Swimming Club, Sawtell Surf Lifesaving Club and Sawtell Tennis Club.

 A number of annual events have been organised by the local Sawtell Chamber of Commerce.

 The annual Chilli Festival features over 100 stalls of local and national vendors serving chilli-based food and products.
 The Festival is one of Sawtell's major annual events and is family oriented.

 The New Year's Super Fun Day involves family entertainment, including woodchopping, a fun run, tug of war competitions, and live entertainment on New Year's Day.

 The Ben Woods Cricket Tournament, held between Sawtell and Coffs Harbour, takes place during the Christmas Period.

 A surfing competition, held at Sawtell Beach, raises money for those living with spinal injuries.
 Surfers from all over NSW and Queensland come to compete in the event.